mlrun/mlrun/docs/feature-store/feature-sets.md

 )

 The default value for the ‘overwrite’ parameter in the ingest function for scheduled ingest is `False`, meaning that the target from the previous ingest is not deleted.
-Currently the feature is implemented for ParquetTarget only.
+For storey engine, the feature is currently implemented for ParquetSource only.
+(CsvSource will be supported in an future release).
+For Spark engine, other sources are also supported.

 ### Data sources